trizen/Math-Bacovia/README.md

 243
 ```

-On long and complex expressions, the number of alternative representations grows exponentially.
+**WARNING:** The number of alternative representations grows exponentially!
+For non-trivial expressions,

-In combination with the `full` option (set to a true value), the returned list may contain thousands or even millions of alternative expressions.
+this process may take a very long time and use lots of memory.
+In combination with the B<full> option

-**NOTE:** This process may use many gigabytes of memory.
+(set to a true value), the returned list may contain hundreds of even thousands of alternative representations.

 #### # `simple()`